intrinio/javascript-sdk/docs/OptionsApi.md

 var expiration = "2019-04-05"; // String | The expiration date of the options contract

 var opts = {
-  '_date': new Date("2019-04-05"), // Date | The date of the option price.
+  'date': new Date("2019-04-05"), // Date | The date of the option price.
 Returns option prices on this date.
   'type': "put", // String | The option contract type.
   'strike': 170.0, // Number | The strike price of the option contract.
 This will return options contracts with strike price equal to this price.
   'strikeGreaterThan': 190.0, // Number | The strike price of the option contract.
 This will return options contracts with strike prices greater than this price.